gibsonlab/chronostrain/README.md

 conda activate chronostrain
 ```

-If you intend to use a GPU, verify whether pytorch's CUDA interface is available for usage:
+If you intend to use a GPU (highly recommended), verify whether pytorch's CUDA interface is available for usage:
 ```bash
 python -c "import torch; print(torch.cuda.is_available())"
 ```

-## B. Full conda recipe
+### B. Full conda recipe

 Necessary dependencies + optional bioinformatics dependencies for running the examples/paper analyses.